 For years, keeping his secret meant living a lie.
 But Young felt the pain was worth it as he continued to surpass other wrestlers in his calibre and became a WWE Superstar.

 So in August 2013, he finally bit the bullet and told TMZ that he was gay and in a two-year relationship.
-Young’s fans were shocked.
+Naturally, young’s fans were shocked.
 However, at that moment, he gained an influx of new fans who loved him for his honesty.
 One of these new fans was Ellen DeGeneres, who invited him onto her show and interviewed him about his decision to come out.

 Since then, Young has been an inspiration to black gay sports celebrities and players worldwide.
 He’s shown them and us that it’s genuinely possible to succeed and thrive, even in a straight-dominated environment.
 Young gave the ultimate example to young people: they can be themselves and still succeed despite their differences.